This page is currently under active development and may contain incomplete content or experience instability.

 Agentic AI (QDiana, QMikeAI) makes quantum accessible

-Davos Innovation Week 2025 keynote invitation
+Invitation to Davos Innovation Week 2025

 Strategic partnerships with Rigetti, Bluefors

-Norway’s first quantum computing deployment
+Planned quantum computing deployment in Norway

 4. Multiple Revenue Streams